mmunagala/K8vsOcf/README.md

-A comparision of running micro service architecture on OCF and EKS
+A comparision of building & running micro service architecture on OCF and EKS
 ===========================================================================================
-This project is a comparision of steps and complexity involved in deploying a microservice architecture in OCF (Open Cloud Foundry) and K8s (on EKS).
-The project used a stripped version of a Voting App originally built by Docker team to demonstrate using containers and Docker Swarm.
+This project is a comparision of steps and complexity involved in deploying an application build using microservice architecture in OCF (Open Cloud Foundry) and K8s (on EKS).
+The project is a modified version of a Voting App originally built by Docker team to demonstrate using containers and Docker Swarm.

 Original repo (https://github.com/dockersamples/example-voting-app)